 According to her records, they also notice that her birthday is in a few days.
 Not only do they wish her a happy birthday but also extend a 5% discount on the dress as an early birthday gift.
 As a result, the customer feels appreciated and delighted by the services she received.

-Pillars of Clienteling
+The Pillars of Retail Clienteling

 Retail clienteling comprises five main components.